tarof429/stuckathome/aws_certified_solutions_architect/README.md

 - improving operational performance

+Cloudwatch logs are organized into log groups.

 CloudWatch can be used to monitor EC2 instance in 5 minute intervals for free; detailed monitoring where metrics are sent every minute is possible for a fee.
 This can be a great way to store logs from EC2 instances.

 The Unified CloudWatch agent can be installed on an EC2 instance or an on-prem server to send system-level metrics and logs to CloudWatch.
 This includes things like memory, CPU usage, disk usage and custom metrics using StatsD and collectd protocols.
 These metrics are beyond the standard metrics that you get with CloudWatch.

 You can implement your metrics using the API or CLI.
-Custom metrics are one of the following resolutions: 1) standard resolution captures data every minute, while 2) high resolution is able to capture data every second.
+Custom metrics can have one of the following resolutions: 1) standard resolution captures data every minute, while 2) high resolution is able to capture data every second.
 If you use a launch configuration using the CLI, detailed monitoring is enabled by default.

 An alarm can be triggered if a metric exceeds a single threshold, but you can create a composite alarm that monitors multiple metrics.